stat6250-s17/course-questions-wiki/week-10/README.md

 [Course Textbook Chapter 16, Problem 1]

+- Question (yzhu12-stat6250): How to specify array elements.
+- Answer (yzhu12-stat6250): You can use a variable list to specify array elements.

 [Course Textbook Chapter 16, Problem 5]

+- Question (yzhu12-stat6250): Why you don't need to re-specify the stop value of a DO statement if you change the dimension of the array  when you use the DIM function?

 [Course Textbook Chapter 16, Problem 7]

+- Question (yzhu12-stat6250): What is the difference between FIND function and INDEX function?
+- Answer (yzhu12-stat6250):  The FIND function is similar to the INDEX function, but the FIND function enables you to ignore character case in your search and to trim trailing blanks.

 [Course Textbook Chapter 16, Problem 8]

+- Question (yzhu12-stat6250):

 [Course Textbook Chapter 16, Problem 9]